Robinyo/vardyger-2/readme.md

 ### Maven Archetypes

-Three Maven archetypes where used to kickstart this project (this is purely informational; you do not need to run the following commands).
+Three Maven archetypes where used to kickstart this project (this is purely informational, you do not need to run the following commands).

 1. Create the parent pom: